-Reference Citation Analysis (RCA) is an open multidisciplinary citation analysis database based on artificial intelligence technology.
-This database covers disciplines such as business, economics and management, chemistry and materials science, engineering and computer science, health and medical sciences, humanities, literature and arts, life sciences and earth sciences, physics and mathematics, and social sciences.
-Users can search the relevant literature based on fields such as author, category, DOI, ISSN, keyword, ORCID number, publication name, PubMed ID, and title, track original innovative research results and cutting-edge progress, and sort by article impact index.
-With the results analysis function, an analysis report of the retrieved results can be created at the same time.
+Reference Citation Analysis (RCA) is a very recently launched open multidisciplinary citation analysis database based on artificial intelligence technology.
+This database covers a wide array of seemingly disparate disciplines such as business, economics and management, chemistry and materials science, engineering and computer science, health and medical sciences, humanities, literature and arts, life sciences and earth sciences, physics and mathematics, and social sciences.
+Users can search the collective literature based on fields such as author, category, DOI, ISSN, keyword, ORCID number, publication name, PubMed ID, and title to track original innovative research results and cutting-edge progress; they can also sort results by an article impact index metric.
+Importantly, the results analysis functionality culminates in a comprehensive and customizable report of the retrieved results.

-Based on the RCA database, the Journal Article Influence Index (JAII) is officially available as a new journal evaluation indicator.
-JAII is calculated similar to the regular citation quality assessment.
-To ensure its accuracy, JAII should be compared to traditional journal evaluation metrics.
-Due to the continuous deepening of research in the field of Gastroenterology and Hepatology in recent years[16], we performed this study to compare the similarities and differences between JAII and JIF/CS as journal evaluation indicators, with an aim to provide an intuitive visual representation method.
+Based on the RCA database, the Journal Article Influence Index (JAII) metric is officially available as a new indicator of journal quality that is calculated via the normal approach of quantifiable citations.
+Systematically comparing this new metric to traditional journal evaluation metrics will help ensure the accuracy of JAII.
+With acknowledgement of the continuous deepening of research in the field of Gastroenterology and Hepatology of recent years[16], we performed such a comparative analysis to determine the similarities and differences between JAII and JIF/CS as journal evaluation indicators, with the ultimate aim of providing an intuitive method for visual representation of the related data.

 MATERIALS AND METHODS

-Source of the data
+Data sources

-The raw data for this study comes from the official websites of institutions that released these metrics (July 2022).
-We searched the JCR to obtain the 2021 JIF list, downloaded the CS list updated in July on Scopus website, and collected the 2022 JAII from the RCA database (www.referencecitationanalysis.com).
+The raw data for this study was obtained in July 2022 from the official websites of the institutions that released each metric under consideration.
+We searched the JCR to obtain the 2021 JIF list, downloaded the CS list updated in July from the Scopus website, and collected the 2022 JAII list from the RCA database (www.referencecitationanalysis.com).
 In addition, we also searched for information related to the characteristics of these scientific journal quality indexes for reference.

-Besides, based on the results of RCA search by the category Gastroenterology and Hepatology, we compared JAII to JIF and CS.
-The results of the RCA database were used as the matching benchmark, and the matching method was based on ISSN, EISSN, and journal name.
-In this category, there are totally 102 journals with a JAII, 81 journals with a JIF, and 76 journals with a CS.
+Besides, based on the results of RCA search by the Gastroenterology and Hepatology category, we compared JAII to JIF and CS respectively.
+The resultant data from the RCA database were used as the matching benchmark, and the matching method was based on ISSN, EISSN, and journal name.

 RESULTS